ScribnerLab/SeaLampreyRapture/README.md

 ===================

-SeaLampreyRapture is a research compendium that brings together the data and analyses associated with Sard et al. (in review).
+SeaLampreyRapture is a research compendium that brings together the data and analyses associated with Sard et al. 2019.
+Rapture (RAD capture) panel facilitates analyses characterizing sea lamprey reproductive ecology and movement dynamics, Ecology and Evolution.

 R analysis scripts are provided in analysis/, R source scripts are in src/, human-readable data in extData/, and R-readable data in an .rda file in data/.

-Detailed quantiative descriptions of the results of sea lamprey RAPTURE sequencing is available as an R Markdown file and in the README in /analysis.
+Detailed quantitative descriptions of the results of sea lamprey RAPTURE sequencing is available as an R Markdown file and in the README in /analysis.

 Note: All analyses originally conducted and package built using R version 3.5.1 in Windows 10